LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 Now that we know what are the forbidden and not recommended ways of stopping Crappy, let's review the 100% approved ones !
 As you should have noticed in the tutorials above, some objects in Crappy have the ability to stop a script once they are done.
-The most common one is the :ref:`Generator`, that can stop a script once its :ref:`Generator Paths` are exhausted.
-Same goes for the :ref:`File Reader` Camera object, that can stop a script once its images are exhausted.
+The most common one is the :ref:`Generator <crappy_docs/blocks:generator>`, that can stop a script once its :ref:`Generator Paths <crappy_docs/blocks:generator paths>` are exhausted.
+Same goes for the :ref:`File Reader <crappy_docs/cameras:file reader>` Camera object, that can stop a script once its images are exhausted.
 In addition to these two Blocks, two other ones are specifically designed to stop a test in a clean way.
-They are the :ref:`Stop Block` and :ref:`Stop Button` Blocks, designed to respectively stop a test automatically when a condition is met, and stop a test manually when the user clicks on a button.
-For users integrating Crappy in a GUI, the :ref:`crappy.stop()` method is also an option.
+They are the :ref:`Stop Block <crappy_docs/blocks:stop block>` and :ref:`Stop Button <crappy_docs/blocks:stop button>` Blocks, designed to respectively stop a test automatically when a condition is met, and stop a test manually when the user clicks on a button.
+For users integrating Crappy in a GUI, the :ref:`crappy.stop() <crappy_docs/aliases:crappy.stop()>` method is also an option.

 ..
 Note::